lamm-mit/Sparks/README.md

 # SPARKS

-Advances in artificial intelligence (AI) promise autonomous discovery, yet most systems still resurface knowledge latent in their training data.
-We present Sparks, a multi-modal multi-agent AI model that executes the entire discovery cycle that includes hypothesis generation, experiment design and iterative refinement to develop generalizable principles and a report without human intervention.

-## Multi-modal, multi-agent AI model capable of independently conducting research by formulating hypotheses, performing experiments, and adapting its strategy.
 A. Ghafarollahi, M.J.
 Buehler*

 Massachusetts Institute of Technology

 *mbuehler@MIT.EDU

+Advances in artificial intelligence (AI) promise autonomous discovery, yet most systems still resurface knowledge latent in their training data.
+We present **Sparks**, a multi-modal multi-agent AI model that executes the entire discovery cycle that includes hypothesis generation, experiment design and iterative refinement to develop generalizable principles and a report without human intervention.

+Applied to protein science, Sparks uncovered two previously unknown phenomena: (i) a length-dependent mechanical crossover whereby beta-sheet-biased peptides surpass alpha-helical ones in unfolding force beyond ~80 residues, establishing a new design principle for peptide mechanics; and (ii) a chain-length/secondary-structure stability map revealing unexpectedly robust beta-sheet-rich architectures and a ``frustration zone'' of high variance in mixed alpha/beta folds.

+These findings emerged from fully self-directed reasoning cycles that combined generative sequence design, high-accuracy structure prediction and physics-aware property models, with paired generation-and-reflection agents enforcing self-correction and reproducibility.
+The key result is that  Sparks can independently conduct rigorous scientific inquiry and identify previously unknown scientific principles.

+## Multi-modal, multi-agent AI model capable of independently conducting research by formulating hypotheses, performing experiments, and adapting its strategy.